-On each of the three evenings of Lakewood’s annual Lantern Lighting Celebration, families and friends cherish the moment when the sun sets and the lanterns drift across serene Jo Pond.
+On each evening of Lakewood’s annual Lantern Lighting Celebration, families and friends cherish the moment when the sun sets and the lanterns drift across serene Jo Pond.
 As the sky turns to watercolor oranges and pinks, we read the names of missed loved ones to the stirring sound of bagpipes.
-This moment of serenity, celebration and commemoration is such a powerful way to honor those who have passed on that many of our guests plan their lantern decorations well in advance.
+This moment of serenity, celebration and commemoration is such a powerful way to honor those who have passed away that many of our guests plan their lantern decorations well in advance.

 If you’d like some ideas on decorating your lantern, here are some tips from people who attend the event year after year.